stefanfries/depot-butler/docs/COOKIE_AUTHENTICATION.md

 ## Cookie Storage

-The system uses **MongoDB** for cookie storage.
+The system uses **MongoDB exclusively** for cookie storage.
 This provides:
 - Easy updates from any environment (local development, Azure)
 - Automatic expiration tracking and warnings
 - Works consistently everywhere

-Note: Local file (`data/browser_cookies.json`) is only used by helper scripts during the update process, not at runtime.
+- No local files needed

 ## Cookie Lifespan

-The `.AspNetCore.Cookies` cookie expires after approximately **14 days**.
-You'll need to refresh it every 2 weeks.
+The `.AspNetCore.Cookies` cookie typically expires after approximately **30 days**, though the exact expiration is set by the server.
+The system will send email alerts when the cookie is about to expire (3 days warning).

 ## MongoDB Cookie Setup